Baker-IGM/IGME-202/syllabus.md

 ### Participation

 There is no explicit participation grade in this course.
-HOWEVER, missing class, not paying attention, not participating in the group project, etc. WILL impact your grade via an indirect impact on your ability to complete individual assignments/exams and peer evaluations.
+HOWEVER, missing class, not paying attention, not participating in the group project, etc. WILL impact your grade via an indirect impact on your ability to complete individual assignments/exams.
 In short, the more you participate, the more you will get out of this course.

 ## Grading Policies

-### Project Feedback:
+### Grading Feedback:

 It takes time to grade programming assignments - much more time than students expect.
 Programming assignments may take up to 3 weeks to be fully graded, and late submissions may take even longer.